8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221001/content.md

 Each tier is a different percent of the total amount committed; thank the maker for spreadsheet software.

 Back to the 15,000 USD example.
-We'll only run through the total stock market fund to give you a sense of it; let's say the initial price of the total stock market was 100 USD and I have the 2,250 USD available to put toward it:
+We'll only run through the total stock market fund to give you a sense of it; let's say the initial price of the total stock market was 100 USD per share and I have the 2,250 USD available to put toward it:

 1. Normal tier at 100.02 USD per share with a maximum available of 292.50 USD I can put toward purchasing shares; 2 full shares in this case.
 2. Single-dip tier at 90 USD per share with a maximum available of 742.50 USD; 8 full shares.
-3. Double-dip tier at 80 USD per share with a maximum available of 1125 USD; 14 full shares.
+3. Double-dip tier at 80 USD per share with a maximum available of 1,125 USD; 14 full shares.

-If the price rises above the 2 cents (0.0002 percent in this case), none of the orders will execute.
+If the price rises above the 2 cents (0.0002 percent of the initial price in this case), none of the orders will execute.
 If the price stays at or below the 0.0002 percent threshold, the first order will most likely execute.
 If the price drops to 1 percent, the first and second orders should execute.
 If the price drops to 2 percent, all three orders should execute.

+I say “should” because one or more people need to be on the other side of the trade selling shares at or below the price, and in the quantity, set by my limit order.
+Luckily, the funds I’m using are fairly liquid.

 ### Day one results

-The first day I ran this experiment I was still figuring out putting in multiple limit orders at once because I normally only do the one limit order and then a market order to finish up, so, I didn't have the double-dip orders in place.
+The first day I ran this experiment I was still figuring out putting in multiple limit orders at once because I normally only do the one limit order and then a market order to finish up after the limit order executes, so, I didn't have the double-dip orders in place.

 I definitely can see the thrill in day-trading a bit based on this first day.